11 African lions test positive for COVID-19 at Denver Zoo - NewsBreak

 The zoo said the animal care staff adheres to strict COVID-19 protocols around our animals, including required use of personal protective equipment, hygiene, cleaning, employee self-screening, and health management.

-None of the lions were vaccinated against COVID-19, according to the zoo.Gorillas, chimpanzees set to receive their first doses of COVID-19 vaccine at North Carolina Zoo
+None of the lions were vaccinated against COVID-19, according to the zoo.Biden gets booster, urges unvaxxed to get dosed

 “Our veterinarians are planning to vaccinate them along with the tigers as soon as more doses of the animal-specific Zoetis vaccine become available,” shared the zoo.